syncfusion-content/winui-docs/winui/Pyramid-Chart/Data-label.md

 ## Data label customization

-The following properties are used to customize the data label.
+The following properties are used to customize the data label:

 * [`BorderBrush`]()- used to change the border color.
 * [`BorderThickness`]()- used to change the thickness of the border.